 Ms Carmel Williams is the Manager of the Strategic Partnerships Unit, South Australian Department for Health and Ageing, which continues the work of the former Health in All Policies Unit.
-Carmel has overseen the development, implementation and evaluation of South Australia's Health in All Policies Ms Williams has worked approach. with World extensively the Health Organization, including collaborating to develop the Manual.
+Carmel has overseen the development, implementation and evaluation of South Australia's Health in All Policies Williams worked approach.
+Ms has extensively with the World Health Organization, including collaborating to develop the Manual.